-- Establish and oversee procedures for the receipt, retention, and treatment of complaints received by the Company regarding accounting, internal accounting controls, or auditing matters and the confidential, anonymous submission by employees of the Company of concerns regarding questionable accounting, auditing, or other matters, including any submissions made confidentially by any employee. - Receive reports on material legal and regulatory affairs related to financial matters or that could materially affect the Company's financial statements, including litigation, investigations and inquiries. - Except as provided in the following sentence, review and investigate any matters pertaining to the adherence to the Code of Business Conduct and Ethics for All
+• Establish and oversee procedures for the receipt, retention, and treatment of complaints received by the Company regarding accounting, internal accounting controls, or auditing matters and the confidential, anonymous submission by employees of the Company of concerns regarding questionable accounting, auditing, or other matters, including any submissions made confidentially by any employee.

-Employees and Directors (the "Code of Ethics") or other standards of business conduct, including all matters related to the Company's financial statements and reporting, by all officers and employees as required by the policies of the Company.
+- Receive reports on material legal and regulatory affairs related to financial matters or that could materially affect the Company's financial statements, including litigation, investigations and inquiries. - Review periodically the Company's corporate political contributions and expenditures to ensure alignment with Company policies and values. - Except as provided in the following sentence, review and investigate any matters pertaining to the adherence to the Code of Business Conduct and Ethics for All Employees and Directors (the "Code of Ethics") or other standards of business conduct, including all matters related to the Company's financial statements and reporting, by all officers and employees as required by the policies of the Company.
 The review and investigation of all matters pertaining to the adherence to the Code of Ethics or other standards of business conduct (other than matters related to the Company's financial statements and reporting which shall remain with the Committee), involving directors, the CEO or his or her direct reports (the "Senior Executive Officers"), or other officers of the Company and its subsidiaries having the rank of Executive Vice President or higher and directly reporting to the Senior Executive Officers (collectively, the "Executive Officers") shall be referred to the Nominating and Corporate Governance Committee.
 The Committee's oversight of the Company's Code of Ethics and standards of business conduct should include regular reviews of the legal, ethical, and regulatory compliance processes and programs in general and the process for communicating the standards of business conduct to Company personnel.
-In connection with these reviews, the Committee shall meet with any Executive Officer and other Company directors, officers, or employees as appropriate.
+In connection with these reviews, the Committee shall meet with any Executive Officer and other Company directors, officers, or employees as appropriate. - Perform any other duties or responsibilities expressly delegated to the Committee by the Board from time to time.